jlord/old-site/blog/osos-talk.md

 # More ideas lead to more ideas.

 The value of common knowledge cannot be overestimated.
-We **need** to do better.
-We need **all the ideas** from **all the people**.
+We must to do better. **We need all the ideas from all the people**.
 That's what we should be aiming for.

 We need an open source for everyone.
 Not just for the privileged and not even just for the developers.

 We need an open source for designers (who make documentation easier to read and give an identity to a project), journalists and scientists (who share their data), polyglots (who make projects accessible to not just those who speak English), note takers and editors (who can make resources and documentation better), organizers (who can triage the many issues created in open source projects), mappers and data wranglers and ...

 We also need an open source _whenever_.
-Not enough people can or should be able to spare all of their time for open source work, and seeming this way really hurts us.
+Not enough people can or should be able to spare all of their time for open source work, and appearing this way really hurts us.

 We need everything we can get and are thankful for all that you can contribute whether it is two hours a week, one logo a year, or a copy edit twice a year.
 You, too, are a first class open source citizen.